Azure-Samples/open-liberty-on-aro/guides/howto-integrate-aad-oidc.md

 > * Prepare application image
 > * Deploy sample application

-Advance to these guides, which integrate Open Liberty application with other Azure services:
+Advance to these guides, which integrate Liberty application with other Azure services:
 > [!div class="nextstepaction"]
 > [Integrate your Liberty application with Elasticsearch stack](howto-integrate-elasticsearch-stack.md)